-In 2010, the general government budget deficit was slightly lower at 6.0 per cent. of GDP.
-In 2011, the deficit rose to 6.4 per cent. of GDP, with one-off measures accounting for 1.3 per cent. of the deficit, including the €243 million recapitalisation of Nova Ljubljanska banka, and in other Slovenian companies such as Adria Airways, Peko and Nafta Lendava, as well as continued payments of guarantees due for Slovenian railways, and contributions to the first Greek bailout programme of €140 million.
-In 2012, the newly elected government adopted a comprehensive fiscal consolidation package, which includes structural decreases in public expenditures.
-As a result, the deficit is projected to decline to 3.5 per cent. of GDP and decline further to 2.5 per cent. of GDP in 2013.
-See "The Slovenian Economy - Pending Reforms Relating to Pensions, Government Privatisation and Bank Recapitalisation" and "- Fiscal Policy and Reform" for more information.
+In 2011, the deficit reached 6.4 per cent. of GDP, with one-off measures accounting for 1.3 per cent. of the deficit, including the €243 million recapitalisation of Nova Ljubljanska banka, and other Slovenian companies such as Adria Airways (€49 million), Peko (€6 million) and Nafta Lendava (€10 million), as well as continued payments of guarantees due for Slovenian railways, and contributions to the first Greek bailout programme of €140 million.
+The increase in the deficit was also caused by the assumption of claims of the Slovenian Railways (€119 million), a payment of guarantees due (€20 million) and assumption of debt of a public company for the construction of a power plant on River Sava INFRA, d.o.o. (€10 million).